 This is where the Rokinon does the worst.
 It has an incredibly heavy vignette which drastically darkens the image.
 Having used the Rokinon extensively in 2016, I can say that the vignetting can cause a lot of problems for Milky Way photography.
 When you have to increase the Exposure so much in post-processing, bad things start to happen.
 The vignette is so strong on the Rokinon that it significantly increases the grain in the corners and makes Amp Glow more apparent in my images.
 Look back at the edited tent photo comparison.
 Notice the purple glow in the corners of the Rokinon image?
 That was a nightmare to deal with!!

 The Nikon's vignette is easily corrected by the Lens Profile in Adobe Camera RAW.
 This is where the Nikon shows a massive quality leap over the Rokinon.

 It appears to be a Tie on the Coma performance for both lenses.
-Neither lens has any real Coma to worry about.
+Neither lens has any real Coma, Chromatic Aberration, or Astigmatism to worry about.

 In my Milky Way Tutorial I highly recommended the Rokinon 14mm for amateurs and professionals alike, due to it's impressive performance at a reasonable cost.
 After this test I still stand by that recommendation.
 While the Nikon clearly outperforms the Rokinon, it's also ~$1,550 more!

-For those of you in the market for an Astrophotography lens, be sure to look into the Tamron 15-30mm.
+For those of you in the market for an astrophotography lens, be sure to look into the Tamron 15-30mm too.
 It actually outperforms the Nikon 14-24mm lens, and it costs a few hundred less.
-Check out my quick comparison of those two lenses in this blog post.
-The recently announced Sigma 14mm f/1.8 lens sounds like it has the potential to become the new king of Astrophotography lenses.
-It is currently on pre-order for $1,600.
+Check out my comparison of those two lenses in this blog post.
+Finally, don't forget about Sigma's new entries into the wide angle lens market.
+They have released a 14mm f/1.8 lens and will be releasing their own 14-24mm f/2.8 soon!